danrieder/dotfiles/README.md

 # Dotfile & Config Repository #

-This is a "bare" repository for storing all dotfiles and config files.
+This is a "bare" repository for storing dotfiles and config files.
 A "bare" repo allows you to keep all of your dotfiles in their normal location, and uses a separate repo directory to track all the changes.
 My repo directory is called simply "dotfiles", and the working tree is my home directory.